ooova/ooova.github.io/cortex-m-tooling/linux-tool-set-example-for-cortex-m.md

 ### 1 Prepare all the necessary tools

-Download an archive with the arm-none-eabi toolchain [form the ARM website](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) and extract it to any directory.
-On this webpage you can find 4 versions of the toolchain (at list at the moment of this post writing), but a recommend to use 11.2 - the oldest one because the 12.2 have some problems with newlibc that I do not know how to fix at this moment.
+Download an archive with the arm-none-eabi toolchain [from the ARM website](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) and extract it to any directory.
+On this webpage you can find 4 versions of the toolchain (at list at the moment of this post writing), but a recommend to use 11.2 - the oldest one because the 12.2 have some problems with 'newlibc' that I do not know how to fix at this moment.
 For example, I will create for that a separate directory in 'home':
 ```console
 user@machine:~$ mkdir ~/.bin
 user@machine:~$ cd ~/.bin